VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Analysis

 A full analysis of the suspended accounts and their network communities, and the potential impact of the suspension is out of scope for this dataset paper, but can be easily performed using the data we share in \datasetname.
 For example, the data shows that 35\% of the \promoter~cluster users that were retweeted more than 1,000 times (1,596 in total) were suspended.

-To conclude, our preliminary analysis shows that alleged election fraud claims mostly circulate in the \promoter~cluster, and in particular in Community~2 within the cluster.
-The most popular tweets~(by retweet counts) supporting such claims often come from prominent accounts.
-The recent moderation efforts from Twitter seem to have effected the most active community that engaged in fraud related misinformation, and did \textit{not} broadly target all accounts involved in promoting such claims.
+To conclude, our preliminary analysis shows that alleged election fraud claims mostly circulate in the \promoter~cluster, and in particular in the most active Community~2 within the cluster.
+The recent moderation efforts from Twitter seem to have affected this active community, and did \textit{not} broadly target all accounts involved in promoting such claims.
+There is some indication that Community~2 has significant overlap with followers of the QAnon conspiracy theory.